go-bayes/boilerplate/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-Certainly!
-Here’s an improved version for clarity and interest:

 The `boilerplate` package offers a lightweight and flexible toolkit for managing, accessing, and compiling boilerplate text templates.
 Designed to streamline the creation and upkeep of template databases, `boilerplate` allows users to efficiently store, retrieve, and update their content.
-Initially supporting Markdown, the package will soon extend its capabilities to include LaTeX and HTML, making it a versatile solution for a variety of document generation needs.
+Initially, the package supports (quarto) markdown.

 ## Installation